GautamRaj-12/obsidian-git-sync/css-tailwind/css-animations.md

 					}
 			```

-		- We can also omit the transition properties if we are using default values/
+		- We can also omit the transition properties if we are using default values.

 			 ```css
 				 button{